floatdrop/gulp-plumber/README.md

 This :monkey:-patch plugin is fixing [issue with Node Streams piping](https://github.com/gulpjs/gulp/issues/91).
 For explanations, read [this small article](https://gist.github.com/floatdrop/8269868).

-Briefly it replaces `pipe` method and removes standart `onerror` handler on `error` event, which unpipes streams on error by default.
+Briefly it replaces `pipe` method and removes standard `onerror` handler on `error` event, which unpipes streams on error by default.

 ## Usage :monkey: